 Here are a few of our favourite puppy teething toys:

-Check out 50 Best Dog Toys for even more recommended chew toys for teething puppies.
-Keep toys close by so you can redirect any of your puppy's destructive chewing habits to their favourite chew toy.
+Always try to keep toys close by so you can redirect any of your puppy's destructive chewing habits to their favourite chew toy.

 2. Freeze to Numb the Pain

 A tip that many pet parents know from their human baby's teething experience is that cold feels really good on sore gums.
-You can take a clean washcloth, a hand towel, or even an old t-shirt, soak it in clean water, and then freeze it.
+You can take a clean washcloth, a hand towel, or an old t-shirt, soak it in clean water, and then freeze it.

 3. Natural Chews for Puppy Teething